CarlosCE-dev/Stable-Diffusion-Image-Generator/README.md

 | STABLE_DIFFUSION_URL    | Your basic url where your STABLE DIFFUSION app is located                                                     |
 | DRIVE_FILE_LOCATION     | Your full path of where your file have been upload.
 This field is required if your are using the discord bot |

-<small>If your having trouble configuring your environment's just leave them exact as the .env.example file</small>
+<sub>If your having trouble configuring your environment's just leave them exact as the .env.example file</sub>

 #### How to run project
 Open this project in your terminal in run the following commands